Binkersss/verso/examples/content/notes/building-verso.md

 author: Nathaniel Chappelle
 ---

-## Building Verso: A Static Site Generator and Server in Go (And How You're Seeing This Right Now)

 I knew I wanted a portfolio that would make my skills shine, but I am not the greatest front end dev.
 Therefore I decided to build a backend tool that would parse, build, and serve my portfolio (almost like a mini frontend framework).

 ### The Problem